Stranger Things Season 3 Happening, Spoilers New Season

-It's not just pumpkin-shaped candy you can look forward to this Halloween: Season 2 of Stranger Things is also set to drop on Netflix.
+It's not just pumpkin-shaped candy you can look forward to this Halloween: Season 2 of Stranger Things is also set to drop on Netflix over the holiday.

 Alas, if you're like most Stranger Things fans, you won't wait too long before binging the entire thing.
 The good news?
 Season 3 of Stranger Things is also now officially happening — so don't be too bummed when you get to the last episode.